 The Distress Stage

 Everything you're experiencing no longer feels new; in fact, it's starting to feel like a thick wall that's preventing you from experiencing things.
-You feel confused, alone and realize that the familiar support systems are not easily accessible.
+You feel confused, alone, and realize that the familiar support systems are not easily accessible.

 During this stage, you start refusing to accept the differences you encounter.
-You're angry, frustrated and even feel hostile to those around you.
+You're angry, frustrated, and even feel hostile to those around you.
 You start to idealize life "back home" and compare your current culture to what is familiar.
 You dislike the culture, the language, and the food.
 You reject it as inferior.

 You are yourself again!
 You embrace the new culture and see everything in a new, yet realistic light.
-You feel comfortable, confident, able to make decisions based on your own preferences.
+You feel comfortable, confident, and able to make decisions based on your preferences.
 You no longer feel alone and isolated.
 You appreciate both the differences and similarities of your new culture.
 You start to feel at home.